 In response to current public health concerns regarding the spread of the COVID-19 virus, CHC is offering telehealth services to all clients.
 Effective immediately, telehealth is available to you as a replacement for in-person therapy sessions.

-While you are in the queue to be seen at CHC you can sign up for Dr. Sue Johnson’s ‘Hold Me Tight Online at Home’ program which is a great primer for actual EFT Therapy.
-Sue has stated that ‘Hold Me Tight’ programs are not actual therapy but help couples orient to the EFT process which then allows couples move couples through the 9 Steps and 3 Stages of EFT more quickly and effectively.
-By the way, the price of her online program has been significantly reduced and turns out to be less than one CHC session.
-Some couples make the mistake of believing if they do all the resources they won’t need therapy but then contact CHC six months later and have to get back in the queue once again.
+One of the best things you can do while you are in the queue to be seen at CHC is to sign up for Dr. Sue Johnson’s ‘Hold Me Tight Online at Home’ program which is a great primer for actual EFT Therapy.
+Sue has stated that ‘Hold Me Tight’ programs are not a replacement for therapy but help couples orient to the EFT process which then allows couples to move through the 9 Steps and 3 Stages of EFT more quickly and effectively.
+By the way, the price of her online program has been reduced to 50% and turns out to be less than one session at CHC.
+Some couples make the mistake of believing if they do all the resources, such as the ‘Hold Me Tight on-line’ they won’t need therapy.
+Sadly, they contact me several months later and have to start from the beginning in the queue again.

 Technical Requirements for Online Therapy